sarahsetiawan/Hood-Hockey/README.md

         *   **Opponent:** Focus on games against specific teams.
         *   **Game Situation:** Analyze data for Even Strength, Power Play, Penalty Kill, etc.
         *   **Date Range:** Select specific periods.
-        Apply filters by making your selections and clicking an "Apply" or "Update" button if present.

     *   **Comparing Players, Seasons, or Games:**
         *   Use the filter controls to select multiple items you want to compare (e.g., select two players in the Player filter).
         *   The visualizations will often update automatically to show side-by-side comparisons or overlapping data series for the selected items.